-Note: Only if your employer allows Domestic Partner coverage.
+Note: Only if your employer allows coverage for children of a Domestic Partnership.

 Custodial Care: services primarily designed to help in your daily living activities.
 Custodial Care includes, but is not limited to:

 - help in walking, bathing and other personal hygiene, toileting, getting in and out of bed;

 - dressing;

 - feeding;

 - preparation of special diets;

 - administration of oral medications;

 - care not requiring skilled Professionals;

 - Child care;

 - adult day care;

 - Domiciliary Care (as further defined in this chapter);

 - care solely to comply with a court order, to obtain shelter, to deter antisocial behavior, to deter runaway or truant behavior or to achieve family respite, unless such care is Medically Necessary;

 - housing that is not integral to a Medically Necessary level of care.